 Reporting from: Tai O, Hong Kong

 On a short cab ride yesterday, I told the driver which hotel to take me to.
 He grunted and started driving away.
-I tried to hand him a paper with the address in Cantonese, but he wouldn’t accept.
+I tried to hand him a paper with the address in Cantonese, but he wouldn’t accept it.
 When I asked my travel companion, in English, if the driver knew where he was going, the driver started shouting at me.

 Fortunately, I was able to get him to warm up to me quickly by asking about his former residence.